 The Grand Island Solid Waste Division is dedicated to the environmentally and economically sound disposal of municipal solid waste for the City of Grand Island and the surrounding communities.

 Two sites are available to the public for the disposal of waste, the Transfer Station and the Landfill.

 Items that are more than 8 feet in length will not be allowed for disposal at the transfer station.
 Please contact the superintendent (see box to the right) to discuss other options.

 The Landfill is is open to the public, however loads that enter this site must be unloaded hydraulically.
 No manually unloaded vehicles are allowed at this site.

-The transfer station and landfill are licensed through the Nebraska Department of Environmental Quality (NDEQ) as solid waste facilities.
+The transfer station and landfill are licensed through the Nebraska Department of Environment and Energy (NDEE) as solid waste facilities.
 This means that liquid materials will not be accepted.
 This would eliminate all paint, gas, oil, and liquid chemicals from being placed in the loads.
 In addition, the State and Federal government has mandated bans on other materials such as tires and white goods (refrigerators, stoves, washers, dryers, hot water heaters, dehumidifiers.)
-The transfer station and landfill will remove these items and recycle them for the customer for a fee or the customer may recycle them at a location of their choice.
+The transfer station and landfill will remove these items and recycle them for the customer for a Solid Waste Fee or the customer may recycle them at a location of their choice.
 PCB containing materials, and lead acid batteries cannot be accepted.

 There are additional restrictions currently being placed on fluorescent light bulbs and ballasts, as well as some computer components and televisions.
 For the latest on these restrictions, please feel free to contact the Solid Waste Division.